ProEnergyVIP/Cortex/COORDINATOR_CONTEXT_MANAGEMENT.md

 │  WORKER 1    │   │  WORKER 2    │   │  WORKER 3    │
 │              │   │              │   │              │
 │ Gets context │   │ Gets context │   │ Gets context │
-│ from shared  │   │ from shared  │   │ from shared  │
+│ from the     │   │ from the     │   │ from the     │
-│ context      │   │ context      │   │ context      │
+│ Whiteboard   │   │ Whiteboard   │   │ Whiteboard   │
 │              │   │              │   │              │
 │ Executes     │   │ Executes     │   │ Executes     │
 │ task         │   │ task         │   │ task         │
 │              │   │              │   │              │
 │ Logs result  │   │ Logs result  │   │ Logs result  │
-│ to shared    │   │ to shared    │   │ to shared    │
+│ to           │   │ to           │   │ to           │
-│ context      │   │ context      │   │ context      │
+│ Whiteboard   │   │ Whiteboard   │   │ Whiteboard   │
 └──────────────┘   └──────────────┘   └──────────────┘
 ```